shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 A new dataset by the name of "feature_df" was formulated after all the changes were made andd relevant predictor variables were chosen through which a machine learning model would be created.

-Before the model was created, a Python module called *SMOTE* was used to *balance* the data to remove any biases caused by having a significantly higher number of *Property Damage Only* datapoints within our *training set*.
+Before the model was created, a Python library called *Imbalanced-Learn* was imported and *SMOTE* was used to *balance* the data to remove any biases caused by having a significantly higher number of *Property Damage Only* datapoints within our *training set*.

 ### Exploratory Data Analysis & Inferential Statistics